 We just love how Max accessorizes every surface with things that never feel too precious but always create interesting vignettes (all while keeping function and organization in the forefront of her arrangements).

-Here’s Max and Peter’s master bedroom.
+Here’s Max and Peter’s bedroom.
 We love the chic asian influences and the simple tone on tone curtains and bedding.
-It’s certainly not one of those gigantic master bedrooms and we love that they prove that it doesn’t take square footage to create something inviting and lovely.
+It’s certainly not one of those gigantic bedrooms and we love that they prove that it doesn’t take square footage to create something inviting and lovely.

 Warning: if you’re anything like us, here’s where the pangs of jealousy will really kick in.
 As in: owww.
 Check out their amazing backyard cabana surrounded by their gorgeously lush lawn: